ruszkait/DefQuery/README.md

 ```

 ## Filtering
 With filtering we can use a boolean function (predicate) that tells if the current value of the enumeration may go further in the chain or it gets discarded.
-Note that you use the fluent API (next stage is added with the dot operator) to join further elements to the end of the enumerator chain (this case the chain starts with a from adapter and continues with a filtering stage.
+Note that you use the fluent API (next stage is added with the dot operator) to join further elements to the end of the enumerator chain.
+In this example the chain starts with a from adapter and continues with a filtering stage.
 ```
 std::list<int> numbers = { 1,2,3,4,5,6 };
 auto enumerator = DefQuery::from(numbers)